Recommended Wedding Schedule

 My scheduling and planning recommendations I share are based on 15+ years of experience as a professional photographer photographing 300+ weddings.
 That experience has provided me with a deep knowledge of factors related to wedding-day scheduling in general—particularly how certain scheduling considerations can affect the photography.

 By setting aside the time I recommend and scheduling reception events in a certain order, I can help you and your guests look their best while reducing potentially unpleasant wedding-day surprises.
 As Tom Cruise's character proclaimed in Jerry Maguire, "Help me, help you."

 One of the most important things to remember is that your schedule is unlikely to survive the day.
 In other words, at many weddings I photograph, the timeline often slips.
 For example, these delays are common:

 - hair styling needs to be redone

 - apparel needs last-minute steaming

-- bridesmaids take longer than expected to get dressed
+- attendants often take longer than expected to get dressed

-- buttoning buttons or lacing laces on the bride's dress cause delay
+- buttoning buttons or lacing laces on dresses can cause significant delays

 - packing up to leave the room causes a mad scramble